taivop/applikon/README.md

 And then update the secret keys within `.env` file.

 ### Configuration
-* Available bioreactors, their names and IP addresses can be configured in reactors.json.
+* Available bioreactors, their names and IP addresses can be configured in `reactors.json`.
 * The environment can be configured in `.env`.

 ### Starting manually

-To run the program, do

 ```
 python3 poll.py
 ```

-### Starting automatically on launch
+### Starting automatically on boot

 To setup the systemd daemon, do